-On 24 to 26 Oct 2019 Your Roots in Poland had a chance to take part in another RootsTech conference – a very special one because it was a first one in Europe and first one in London.
+On 24 to 26 Oct 2019 Your Roots in Poland had a chance to take part in another RootsTech conference.
+This was a very special one because it was a first one in Europe and first one in London.
 This time apart from giving consultation and helping the attendees on their Central and Eastern European genealogy, we also gave a lecture on the following subject:

 Austro – Hungarian, Russian, Prussian?
 No – Polish!